iOS Continuous Deployment with Jenkins: A Brief Introduction

 Before moving on to distribution, let’s address a few more advanced options you could explore.

-We’ve already mentioned that you can set up different schemes and configurations to target different API endpoints, signing identities, provisioning profiles etc.
+Manual signing We’ve already mentioned that you can set up different schemes and configurations to target different API endpoints, signing identities, provisioning profiles, etc.

 As for the project configuration, you really should use them to configure the project for stating/release endpoints.
 However, for provisioning and signing, there is another option — you can override what’s set in your project and tell xcodebuild or gym to use different options.